LeongWZ/smart-crm/README.md

 1. Have a Pro, Business, Education, or Enterprise account on Zoom.
 2. Sign up for Google Cloud API account and enable Speech-To-Text API.
-3. Generate service account on Google Cloud API for access credentials
+3. Generate service account on Google Cloud API and retrieve service account credentials json file.
 4. Sign up for Ngrok account and retrieve Ngrok token.
-5. Install docker and docker compose
+5. Install docker and docker compose.

 ## Installation